Aniruddha019/opl-workflows/README.md

 # opl-workflows
-Build and test sample LLM powered Applications
+LLM powered question answering service with custom Data using Pinecone, OpenAI and Langchain